Why You Want Dan for Your Event

 Homeschool Discrimination and What We’re Doing About It

-Homeschool graduates still encounter this phrase when applying for employment, admission to colleges and trade schools, social security, disability, and veteran’s benefits, and participation in extracurricular competitions and programs.
-While homeschooling is now widely recognized as a legal form of education, there is still much work to be done to ensure that students and graduates are not discriminated against because their parents choose to exercise their right to homeschool.
+Some homeschool graduates still encounter difficulty when applying for employment, admission to colleges and trade schools, social security, disability, and veteran’s benefits, and participation in extracurricular competitions and programs.
+While homeschooling is now widely recognized as a legal form of education, there is still much work to be done to ensure that students and graduates are not discriminated against because their parents choose to homeschool.

-HSLDA continues to advocate for students and graduates who face this kind of discrimination.
-Come hear the stories, legal battles, and solutions for how to end homeschool discrimination.
+Come hear stories about the problem and solutions for how to end homeschool discrimination.